App Development: User Guide

 Your application pages will include data that is supplied from outside - from the server API, for instance.
 You incorporate this in your pages using Data binding.
 Server APIs are not the only source of data for your application, it can be canned data provided as a data asset file (JSON) - see APP-DATA, or the app context (in-memory app data).

-The page rendering is fundamentally differently for HTML (Web) apps and Flutter (Mobile) apps. tries to create a common model for both, but you should be aware of differences because the underlying implementations are very different.
+The page rendering is fundamentally different for HTML (Web) apps and Flutter (Mobile) apps. tries to create a common model for both, but you should be aware of differences because the underlying implementations are very different.
 In HTML, an element on the page can be directly referenced and changed and the program has full flexibility in doing so.

 Flutter, however, only allows views (Widgets) to be updated from their state data.
-Data binding is used to implement this behaviour.
+Data binding is used to implement this behavior.
 For your mobile app, any view that you want to dynamically change at run-time (user interactivity), must be bound to a data element (it can be structure).
 If the data to be bound does not originate from a server API, it can be bound to a local data source.

 Data Source, Root and Binding